gecio/gecio.github.io/docs/_imke/clusterlifecycle/creatingacluster/index.en.md

 ---

 We can create a cluster in iMKE with a couple of clicks.
-But before we can do that, there needs to be a project.
+Before we can do that, there needs to be a project.

 So if you don't have a project yet, [create a project first](/imke/managingprojects/creatingaproject).